soeaver/py-RFCN-priv/README.md

 ### License

-R-FCN is released under the MIT License (refer to the LICENSE file for details).
+py-RFCN-priv and caffe-priv is released under the MIT License (refer to the LICENSE file for details).